astronomer/docs/astro/create-link-connections.md

 5. Click **Create Connection** to make your new connection.

-Now you can add connections to Deployments and override particular fields to customize behavior
+Now you can add connections to Deployments and override particular fields to customize behavior depending on the Deployment it's linked to.

 ## Link connections to Deployments

-After you create a connection, then you can link them to Deployments.
+After you create a connection, then you can link it to Deployments.

 ### Prerequisites
 - `WORKSPACE_OPERATOR` or `WORKSPACE_OWNER` [user permissions](user-permissions.md)
 - A Deployment on Astro.
 See [Create a Deployment](create-deployment.md)
-- A local Astro project created with [the Astro CLI](cli/get-started-cli.md) or
+- A local Astro project created with [the Astro CLI](cli/get-started-cli.md)
 - Astro Runtime 9.3.0 or greater

 ### Step 1: Add link to connection